WallStreetMojo

 • The drawback for the offshore investors, if not a tax-exempt, is that their Profits shall be credited net of all expenses and tax liabilities.

-• For instance, the U.S. Government taxes all offshore profits at very high rates and imposing a non-deductible interest charge on taxes owed on any deferred income once the shares of the Fund are sold or distributed.
+• For instance, the U.S. Government taxes all offshore profits at very high rates and imposes a non-deductible interest charge on taxes owed on any deferred income once the shares of the Fund are sold or distributed.

 • In the case of dividends, a “With-holding tax” is also imposed on the offshore investors, which is generally in the range of 25%-30% depending on the country from where the investment is made and the taxation treaty shared with such nations.